JaviMaciasG/PhD-TFM-TFG-LatexTemplate/README.md

 Support to generate the "anteproyecto" is also provided, along with some of the paperwork required by the current regulations, that will be useful for you and your advisor/s (request for anteproyecto, deposit, authoratization for the defense, authorization for open publication in the institutional repository, request for "acta", etc.).

+Please carefully read chapter 1 of any of the precompiled examples in the dropbox distribuition (for example that for the [GIEC TFG at UAH](https://www.dropbox.com/s/p8htef58cusv4x6/TFG-GIEC-spanish.pdf?dl=0)).

 ## Quick start

 ### Prerrequisites

-You have two main options: Do your work locally in any PC, or use overleaf.
+You have two main options to work with the template: Do your work locally in any PC, or use [Overleaf](https://www.overleaf.com/).
+Both options are described below

 #### Working on a local machine

-You will need a good \LaTeX{} distribution (TexLive, MikTex, MacTeX, etc.).
+You will need a good \LaTeX{} distribution (TexLive, MikTex, MacTeX, etc., depending on your distribution).
 For a list of all required packages, you can have a look at the `\usepackage{...}` statements in the file `Config/preamble.tex`, but this should not be a problem as most distributions would have everything you need.
 If you run into errors due to packages not being available, install them (this should be easy enough).

 Beware that the main compilation is done using `pdflatex+biber`.
 The preferred compilation method is by using the provided `make` as it will do most of the required work automatically, but if you are in a Windows environment without this utility, my recommendation for you is to use TexStudio (any good \LaTeX{} editor will do fine, however).
-Please carefully read chapter 1 of any of the precompiled examples in the dropbox distribuition (for example that for the [GIEC TFG at UAH](https://www.dropbox.com/s/p8htef58cusv4x6/TFG-GIEC-spanish.pdf?dl=0)).

 ##### Notes on GNU/Linux installation